How and Why Natural Gemstones are different from Synthetic or Imitation?

 It is quite natural and almost impossible for us to find and consult a ‘gemologist’ every time we plan to buy a piece of jewelry therefore, seeking some knowledge on the subject would be certainly a better option; to help with our shopping.
 And why this little but valuable knowledge is essential because while shopping for Natural Gemstones, following questions do popup our minds:

 Do we really know the best feature?

 Is the seller really trustworthy?

-Among the last but the least categories comes the Imitation Gems, kind of a ‘simulated’ or ‘replicated’ form of stones in fact, with no chemical properties similar to natural precious stones.
-Created with the purpose to resemble natural ones, imitation makers use ceramic, plastic or glass while some other materials are also used in imitations.
+Among the last but the least categories come the Imitation Gems, kind of a ‘simulated’ or ‘replicated’ form of stones in fact, with no chemical properties similar to natural precious stones.
+Created with the purpose to resemble natural ones, imitation makers use ceramic, plastic, or glass while some other materials are also used in imitations.

 After having come to know that the Natural Gemstones, by all means, are ‘most in-demand’ it must be relatively easier for our readers to think more like a gemologist now, whenever there comes an opportunity of shopping for gemstones or any other type of jewelry.